Confinement-engineered superconductor to correlated-insulator transition in a van der Waals monolayer

-Despite the apparent marginal role of Coulomb repulsion in NbSe$_2$, a related compound in the dichalcogenide family, VSe$_2$, is known to be a strongly correlated material\cite{Duvjir2018}, with competing correlated states including a potential magnetic Mott insulating state\cite{Bonilla2018,Wong2019,Kezilebieke2020,PhysRevLett.121.196402}.
-The chemical similarity between NbSe$_2$ and VSe$_2$, contrasted with their dramatically different electronic properties, motivates the question of whether NbSe$_2$ exhibits a strongly correlated superconducting state, in contrast with the originally assumed weakly interacting scenario.
-In that regard, theoretical calculations have shown that NbSe$_2$ is close to a Mott insulating transition to a ferromagnetic state \cite{Zhou2012,PhysRevB.97.081101,2020arXiv200506210D,2020arXiv200505497W}.
+Despite the apparent marginal role of the Coulomb repulsion in NbSe$_2$, related compounds in the dichalcogenide family show strong correlations \cite{OHara2018,Manzeli2017,Wu2018,PhysRevLett.121.196402,PhysRevX.7.041054}.
+In particular, VSe$_2$ is known to be a strongly correlated material \cite{Duvjir2018}, with competing correlated states including a potential magnetic Mott insulating state \cite{Bonilla2018,Wong2019,Kezilebieke2020,PhysRevLett.121.196402}.
+The chemical similarity between NbSe$_2$ and VSe$_2$, contrasted with their dramatically different electronic properties, motivates the question of whether NbSe$_2$ exhibits a strongly correlated superconducting state, in contrast with the originally assumed weakly interacting scenario \cite{Zhou2012,PhysRevB.97.081101,divilov2020interplay,PhysRevX.10.041003}.
+In that regard, theoretical calculations have shown that NbSe$_2$ is close to a Mott insulating transition to a ferromagnetic state \cite{Zhou2012,PhysRevB.97.081101,divilov2020interplay,PhysRevX.10.041003}.
 These results suggest that competing interactions coexist in NbSe$_2$ system, and in particular suggest the possibility of the superconducting state coexisting with strong Coulomb interactions.